Just Announced: San Francisco Playhouse presents Bauer at 59E59 Theaters in New York City

 Written by Lauren Gunderson

 Directed by Bill English

 Why did he stop?
 Imprisoned by the Nazis, he sketched on scraps.
 His fiery love affair with Hilla Rebay (Guggenheim curator) lasted a lifetime.
 The Guggenheim was built to house his work.
 Why did the genius that survived all that suddenly stop painting?
 This is a San Francisco Playhouse commissioned work.

 In his time, Rudolf Bauer was considered by Solomon Guggenheim to be an even greater painter than his contemporary, Kandinsky.
 This production explores the power struggle and intrigue that caused this brilliant artist to disappear from the art world.
-Bauer has been in development at the San Francisco Playhouse since 2011, and will be our first World Premiere Commission on the main stage!
+Bauer has been in development at the San Francisco Playhouse since 2011, and is our first World Premiere Commission on the main stage!

 “’Bauer’ sizzles … an exquisite exploration of the fickleness of history, the fragility of the artistic impulse and the age of regret.”-San Jose Mercury News